 The metabolism is like a fire, we want it to burn strongly and consistently for optimal health and athletic performance.
 If we don’t feed this fire consistent, balanced fuel at regular intervals it won’t burn evenly or strongly.
 Common mistakes include waiting too long to eat breakfast and only eating simple carbohydrates like a doughnut or processed food like a pop tart- this will only give a short burst of energy followed promptly by a crash.

 It all starts with breakfast, literally to break our fast since dinner and through the night.
 This is the first and perhaps the most important meal of the day.
 A study from Harvard School of Public Health (HSPH) adds to evidence that eating breakfast is important for good health.
 Researchers found that those who regularly skipped breakfast had a 27% higher risk of heart attack or death from coronary heart disease than those who did eat a morning meal.

 For best results for breakfast choose a meal consisting of complex carbohydrates combined with an appropriate protein and fat within ½ an hour of rising.
 Good examples of this would be:

 Sprouted bread toasted with a poached egg and fresh tomato.

-Soaked oatmeal with sliced mango, almond butter and low fat kefir.
+Oatmeal with goji berries, almond butter or low fat kefir.

-Pamela’s gluten free pancake mix combined with egg, egg whites, fresh blueberries and maple syrup.
+Pamela’s gluten free pancake mix combined with egg whites, fresh blueberries and maple syrup.